 - 11. Owner-applicants participating in the owner occupied housing rehabilitation program shall attend the home maintenance class (HomeWorks) offered by the City of Columbia.
-Applicants who have participated in the Minor Home Repair Program are eligible; however, any outstanding assistance amounts will be deducted from the maximum allowed under the Owner Occupied Housing Rehabilitation Program. - 12.
+Owner-applicants participating in the program shall allow for at least 1 hour of one on one education with regards to home maintenance.
+Applicants who have previously participated in the Minor Home Repair Program.
+Code Deficiency Abatement Program or Emergency Assistance Program are eligible; however, any outstanding assistance amounts will be deducted from the maximum allowed under the Owner Occupied Housing Rehabilitation Home Rehab and Energy Efficiency Program. - 12.
 The applicant must sign a Promissory Note and Deed of Trust for the loan amount. - 13.
 Payment of real-estate taxes must be current. - 14.
 Should a project be determined infeasible for rehabilitation due to a lack of funding or not meeting eligibility criteria, the City reserves the right to reject the owner's application.